Bilyant/WORKSHOP-Matrices---Connect-Four-game/README.md

 A player wins when he/she connects four slots.
 The winning connected slots must be consecutive
-A connection can be
+A connection can be:
-o	Horizontal
+Horizontal/
-o	Vertical
+Vertical/
-o	Diagonal
+Diagonal